fluxcd/helm-operator-get-started/README.md

 ### Install Weave Flux

 The first step in automating Helm releases with [Weave Flux](https://github.com/weaveworks/flux) is to create a Git repository with your charts source code.
 You can fork the [gitops-helm](https://github.com/stefanprodan/gitops-helm) project and use it as a template for your cluster config.

-** If you fork, update the release definitions with your docker hub repository located in \releases\(dev/stg/prod)\podinfo.yaml in your master branch before proceeding
+*If you fork, update the release definitions with your docker hub repository located in \releases\(dev/stg/prod)\podinfo.yaml in your master branch before proceeding.

 Add the Weave Flux chart repo: